Contents

 It’s important, when using your credit card, to know not only what the interest rate is but how it’s calculated.
 That’s because credit card interest is calculated much differently than other forms of lending, like personal loans and lines of credit.

 Because of how the interest is calculated, paying off a credit card can be very difficult.
-If you're only making your minimum payments, it can seem almost impossible to pay it off, especially if you keep using it.
+If you’re only making your minimum payments, it can seem almost impossible to pay it off, especially if you keep using it.
 The best way to pay off your credit card is with large, frequent payments.
-You'll have less interest, and you'll be paying off the principal amount faster.
+You’ll have less interest, and you’ll pay off the principal faster.

 How Credit Card Payments Work

-When it comes to credit card payments, it's important to understand how they work in order to help you pay them off faster.
-In order to do that, though, we need to start by talking about the credit card balance.
+When it comes to credit card payments, it’s important to understand how they work to help you pay them off faster.
+To do that, though, we need to start by discussing the credit card balance.

 You can make your credit card payments in a few different ways.
 You can use your rewards to make a payment (it doesn’t count as your minimum payment), make a cash deposit with your bank, or make online bill payments to your credit card account.